danielkrainas/web-cipher/README.md

-# Web Cipher
+# Weph (Web Cipher)

-Web cipher is a novel experimental cipher.
-It's based on classic book ciphers and uses an HTML page instead of a book to encode the message.
-This is a heavy prototype implementation written in Go.
+Weph is a novel, experimental cipher.
+It's based on classic book ciphers and uses web page instead of a book to encode the message.
+This is a proof of concept implementation.

 ## Theory